Oil Tank Replacement Services

 The Lifespan of Indoor Tanks and Outdoor Aboveground Tanks

-According to the Massachusetts Department of Environmental Protection (DEP), indoor oil tanks do not last more than about 30 years, and often their lifespan is much shorter.
+Indoor oil storage containers do not last more than about 30 years, and often their lifespan is much shorter, according to the Massachusetts Department of Environmental Protection (DEP).

-Outdoor above ground storage tanks that have been uncovered for 10 years or longer should be replaced, since these tanks rust from the inside out, and cleaning or painting their exterior does not usually help to prolong their lifespan.
-How old is your oil tank?
+Outdoor above ground storage tanks that have been uncovered for 10 years or longer should be replaced, since these storage containers rust from the inside out, and cleaning or painting their exterior does not usually help to prolong their lifespan.
+How old is yours?

 The Potential Costs of NOT Replacing a Tank

-Aging, faulty or unused heating oil tanks represent a major liability for property owners.
+Property owners face a major liability from aging, faulty or unused heating oil storage containers.
 According to the MA Department of Environmental Protection, the cost to clean up an oil leak from a home heating system can range from $20,000 to $50,000, with some cleanups costing significantly more.

-Just a few gallons of fuel in a tank can eventually leak into the soil, which can contaminate groundwater and require remediation.
-The sooner a tank is replaced or removed, the better the opportunity to avoid the expense of environmental cleanup, which can cost hundreds of thousands of dollars.
+Any amount – including just a few gallons of fuel in a tank can eventually leak into the soil, which can contaminate groundwater and require remediation.
+Soil waste cleanup can cost hundreds of thousands of dollars.
+The sooner a tank is replaced or removed, the better the opportunity to avoid the expense of environmental cleanup.

 Heating Oil Costs Remain Constant & Represent Good Overall Value